PathwayCommons/cytoscape-sbgn-stylesheet/README.md

 * Metin Can Siper, Selim Firat Yilmaz, Ugur Dogrusoz, Alper Karacelik of [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).

 While the code is similar, PathwayCommons and i-Vis at Bilkent have different needs and different goals.
-The code had to be repurposed to pivot PathwayCommons into a position that more closely aligns with these needs and goals.
+Sbgn-render exists to put PathwayCommons into a position that more closely aligns with these needs and goals.